The5thTear/TOTK-ModForge/Guides/custom-textures.md

 ![Blue Specular Map](/Assets/GuideImages/custom-textures/Weapon_Sword_113_Spm.png)

-Editing the black and white maps is straightforward (with white being the most shinty and nothing being the least); albedo textures can be used for them in combination with the [next point](#normalmap-online).
+Editing the black and white maps is straightforward (with white being the most shiny and black (transparency) being the least); Albedo textures can be used to create them in combination with the [next point](#normalmap-online).
 However, for blue and white specular textures, it's more efficient to convert them to black and white than to manually edit them in their colored form.

 2. ### NormalMap Online